williamjchen/google-image-downloader/README.md

 ```
 downloader.py -k "dog" -N 10
 ```
-downloads first 10 images from the results of a google image search of "dog"
+downloads first 10 images from the results of google image search of "dog"